Titan 7010201 52 Gallon Mid-Ship Replacement Tank

 2001-2010 GM 6.6L Duramax (CC-SB)

-|The Titan 7010201 52 Gallon Mid-Ship Replacement Tank for your 2001-2010 GM 6.6L Duramax Crew Cab, Short Bed provides you with additional fuel capacity for peace of mind whether driving down the highway or through remote rural areas.
+The Titan 7010201 52 Gallon Mid-Ship Replacement Tank for your 2001-2010 GM 6.6L Duramax Crew Cab, Short Bed provides you with additional fuel capacity for peace of mind whether driving down the highway or through remote rural areas.
 The increased capacity also gives you the ability to shop for lower fuel prices without having to fill-up every time you pass a fuel station.

 Most stock (or original equipment) tanks are relatively thin and made of materials like Linear Polyethylene.
 TITAN Fuel Tanks are made of corrosion-proof, High-Density Cross-Linked Polyethylene (XLHDPE), which is bonded molecularly.
 Also, the nominal thickness of all TITAN Tanks is ¼ of an inch.

 TITAN Fuel Tanks are so tough that they are backed by a 5-year, or 50,000-miles, limited warranty.
 TITAN™ Fuel Tanks utilize common sense design features, which simplify installation.
 They reuse most of the stock components, including the existing sending unit.
 The tank itself is nearly indestructible, but light enough to be hefted by one or two people.
 While a vehicle hoist and transmission jack are ideal, hand tools will get the job done.
+Lifetime warranty on tank body.

 NOTE: LB7 Adapter Kit is REQUIRED to install a Titan Fuel Tank on 2001-2004 models (see below).